cmakelib/cmakelib-component-cmdef/README.md

 - [CMDEF_LINK_OPTION.cmake]
 - [CMDEF_PACKAGE.cmake]

-## Config Variables
+## Documentation

+Every function has a comprehensive documentation writtend as part of the functcion definition.

-Configuration variables detailed desc. for the library is located at [doc/CacheVariables.md]
+Context documentation is located at [doc/README.md]

 ## Coding standards

-- We use Uppercase for all keywords and global variables
+- The uppercase letters are used for all keywords and global variables
 - Each helper function must begin with '_'

 [CMLIB]: https://github.com/cmakelib/cmakelib